 4. Cool Off in the Rivers and Lakes

-Dotted around the Brecon Beacons are lots of pretty lakes which are worth investigating.
+Dotted around Bannau Brycheiniog are lots of pretty lakes which are certainly worth investigating.
 The easiest lake to visit is Llangorse Lake, which is the largest natural lake in Wales.
 Head to Llangorse Lake to enjoy fishing, sailing or water skiing.
 There are also beautiful walks to enjoy here ranging from easy strolls along the lake allowing visitors to appreciate the birdlife, to hikes up onto Llangorse mountain for amazing views over the Brecon Beacons.

 Those interested in wild swimming will have to work a little harder to access wild swimming lakes, but three of the best are Llyn Cwm Llwch and Llyn y Fan Fach/Fawr.
 Llyn Cwm Llych is found in Cwm Llwch valley on a route that takes you to Corn Du and Pen y Fan and Llyn y Fan Fach/Fawr are found at the base of the Carmarthen Fans.